LiuLab-CSRC/Nepre/README.md

 Status
 -------------
 Nepre is built completely on **python2.7**.
-The  modules required for using Nepre are:
-* numpy
-* tqmd
+The support to Python 3.x will be added soon.

 Contact Us
 -------------